sedol1339/files/papers.md

 ## Fine-tuning

+Dodge, J., Ilharco, G., Schwartz, R., Farhadi, A., Hajishirzi, H., & Smith, N. (2020).
+Fine-Tuning Pretrained Language Models: Weight Initializations, Data Orders, and Early Stopping. arXiv, 2002.06305.
+Retrieved from https://arxiv.org/abs/2002.06305v1

+    - It is known that fine-tuning performance can vary substantially across different training episodes, even with fixed hyperparameter values.
+    - We confirm this: changing only training data order and the weight initialization of the fine-tuning layer - we find substantial variance in performance across trials.
+For BERT model, it leads to substantial improvements over previously published validation results with the same model and experimental setup (top rows), on four tasks from the GLUE benchmark.
+On some tasks, BERT even becomes competitive with more modern models (XLNet, RoBERTa, ALBERT).
+    - We present how the performance of the bestfound model changes as a function of the number of trials (fig. 1).
+    - Some seeds are consistently better than others in a given dataset for both weight initializations and data orders.
+Some weight initializations for output layer perform well across all studied tasks (binary classification).
+    - Worse performing models can often be distinguished from better ones early in training.
+We show that better performance can be achieved with the same computational resources by using early stopping algorithms that stop the least promising trials early in training: start many, stop early, continue some.

 Taori, R., Dave, A., Shankar, V., Carlini, N., Recht, B., & Schmidt, L. (2020).
 Measuring Robustness to Natural Distribution Shifts in Image Classification.
 Advances in Neural Information Processing Systems, 33, 18583–18599.
 Retrieved from https://proceedings.neurips.cc/paper/2020/hash/d8330f857a17c53d217014ee776bfd50-Abstract.html

     - Some studies implicitly assume that hat robustness to synthetic distribution shifts (l_p-adversarial examples, noise corruptions, etc.) will lead to models that also perform more reliably on natural distribution shifts.